Class Level Modifiers

 the only applicable modifiers for top-level classes are-:

-but for inner classes applicable modifiers are -:
+But for inner classes, the applicable modifiers are:

 System.out.print("Hello");